jillesvangurp/rankquest-studio/README.md

 that the most relevant results are surfaced to users.
 It includes several common ways to measure search relevance.

 **Precision At K** and **Recall At K**,  measure the accuracy and completeness of the top search results, respectively.
-**Mean Reciprocal Rank** meausures the rank of the first relevant result and emphasizes the importance of top placements.
+**Mean Reciprocal Rank** measures the rank of the first relevant result and emphasizes the importance of top placements.
 **Expected Reciprocal Rank** accounts for varying degrees of relevance among the results and ranks high rated results lower if they are ranked lower.
 **Discounted Cumulative Gain** evaluates the overall value of the search results based on their rankings and relevance.